IMG_2519.JPG

 It rained for days on our hundred-year-old house.
 We noticed the odor first, like rotten cabbage rising from the basement.
 Approaching the stairs, a nasal assault of metal and excrement stopped us in our tracks.
 Sewage had infiltrated the place where I was scared to go.
 My brothers and I stood, mouths agape (partly to breathe), while Dad surveyed the scene.
 Brown liquid saturated the carpeted stairs, as if the earth spewed tobacco chew at our feet.
 Mom rolled her pant legs to her knees and yelled for each of us to get to work.
 We stared at the brown sludge rising, our nostrils burning.
 “Grab a bucket,” Dad said.

 Snapped from our trance, we sprang to action: filling pails, climbing steps, and dumping the muck down storm drains in the street.
 Few times in life find us at the intersection of disgust and joy, but that is what I felt.
 I was the youngest of four and the only girl, yet crap proved to be a great equalizer…and a galvanizing force.
 It didn't take long for us to coalesce into a single, six-person breath, a bustling organism with synchronized legs and arms and pails that wagged unsteadily from our sides as we forged ahead, singular in aim.
 Blood thrumming, muscles aching, adrenaline surging.
 We bonded through shared purpose, hard work, and the sheer repugnance of the task.
 A rhythm emerged: slosh, slush, spill/slosh, slush, spill/slosh, slush, spill.
-The typical chaos that was a mainstay of my childhood vanished in the muck; that sewage unified us.
+The typical chaos that was a mainstay of my childhood vanished; that sewage unified us.

-Still, it took a toll.
-Eventually, while wondering if we would ever see the basement floor again, we cheered at the appearance of a small man in a gray uniform, sump pump in tow.
+Still, it took a toll. while wondering if we would ever see the basement floor again, we cheered at the appearance of a small man in a gray uniform, sump pump in tow.
 He smiled wide, his teeth sparkling.
 We thanked him as if he’d saved our lives before he lifted a hand to do a thing, then went upstairs to peel off our clothes and shower.
 Relief blossomed through us.
 Fresh air untwisted our faces.

 That day stays with me, vivid in my memory like few others from my childhood.
 Beyond the smell and the danger, the thrill of the catalyzing crap, it held a lesson that was mine for the noticing.
 No one chose to have the sludge unleashed upon us.
 Or to wade, knee-deep, in gunk.
 But the mess found us, and we plunged forward.
 There was something holy in the act of slogging through it together.